Riemannian thresholding methods for row-sparse and low-rank matrix recovery: Introduction

 Since the seminal works on compressive sensing by Cand\`es, Romberg, and Tao \cite{candes2006compressed} and by Donoho \cite{donoho2006compressed}, the question of recovering structured signals from subsampled random measurements has received significant attention.
 Two structural models of fundamental importance in applications are sparse signals and low-rank matrices.
 A sparse signal is one that can be well approximated by a linear combination of just a few elements in a given basis or dictionary, and has proven to be appropriate for example in magnetic resonance imaging or remote sensing.
 Low-rank matrix models have been successful, e.g., for recommender systems and in applications related to phase retrieval and wireless communication.
 In these last two areas, the low-rank model arises from lifting, that is, a quadratic or bilinear measurement is equivalently expressed as a linear function acting on the rank-one matrix formed from the outer product of the two inputs.
 Consequently, combined with a sparsity assumption for the underlying signal (or signals), this entails that the matrix to be recovered is simultaneously of low rank and row and/or column sparse.

 In this paper, we focus on the low rank and row sparse scenario.
 Such a model arises for example in wireless communication as follows.
-When an encoded message is transmitted via an unknown channel, the received signal can be modeled as the convolution of the encoded message with a channel vector.
+When an encoded message is transmitted via an unknown channel, the received signal can be modeled as the convolution of the encoded message vector with a channel vector.
 For this vector, sparsity can be assumed when only few transmission paths are active.
 The goal is then to estimate both the message and the sparse channel vector from the received signal.
+This problem of blind deconvolution can be recast into a recovery problem for a row-sparse rank-one matrix from linear measurements (see section~\ref{sec: blind deconvolution}).
 For a subspace model instead of a sparsity model (that is, when the active transmission paths are assumed to be known), a number of recent works have discussed solution strategies, including lifting \cite{Ahmed2014, KS19} and nonconvex methods \cite{LLSW19}.
 Subsequently, these methods have been generalized to the more difficult case of multiple simultaneous transmissions \cite{ling2017blind, ling2017regularized, Jung2018}, but again only for subspace models.

 To make our model precise, we consider the space $\R^{M \times N}$ of $M \times N$ matrices and denote by \( \| X \|_{0} \) the number of nonzero rows of $X$.
 If $\| X \|_0 \le s$, we say that $X$ is \emph{row $s$-sparse}.
 The set of row $s$-sparse matrices is denoted by